quannguyen247/quannguyen247/README.md

 I'm a student from Vietnam, learningg at UIT-VNUHCM
 - I'm currently working on mobile app development and VLSI design
 - I'm currently learning about front end.
+- I'm currently working on a research project about **Post-Quantum Cryptography for Passkey Authentication in IoT**
 - Languages I use: C, C++, Dart, Verilog, SystemVerilog, VHDL.

 ## Languages and Tools 🛠️